niklind/niklind.github.io/_posts/2017-04-04-emulating-services-using-hoverfly.md

 ### When to use a service virtualization tool

+A service virtualization tool is often used as a complement or replacement for a mock or a stub.
 A stub is a minimal implementation that works as a stateful substitute, often with hard-coded values.
 A mock is more like an empty interface that verifies behaviour, with data set up manually for each test.
 Mocks are typically used for cases where the behaviour is more complex, but both of them work perfectly well in most cases for removing dependencies.

 When you are dealing with many service interactions in a test, as can be the case with microservices, setting up the data manually for each test can be tough.
 Recording the interactions and replaying them becomes a good option, and service virtualization does that for you.